arcanaland/deck-spec/README.md

 - Support internationalization (i18n) and localization (l10n).
 - Allow flexibility for suit and court card renaming.
 - Support extensions for decks with extra or missing cards.
-- Ensure compatibility with **esoterica files**, which provide meanings, divination aids, and interpretive details (see [esoterica spec](https://github.com/arcanaland/specifications/blob/main/ESOTERICA.md)), while this specification covers presentation only.
+- Ensure compatibility with **esoterica files**, which provide meanings, divination aids, and interpretive details (see [Tarot Esoterica Specification](https://github.com/arcanaland/specifications/blob/main/ESOTERICA.md)), while this specification covers presentation only.

 Decks must be delivered as a directory with a mandatory `deck.toml` file at the root.